dimkakao/To-Do-List-RESTful-Java-application/README.md

 # Java RESTful Todo List Application

 This Java-based RESTful Todo List project is designed to efficiently manage tasks and to-do items through a structured API architecture.
+It was developed in a team of 2 people.

 ---